readium/swift-toolkit/Documentation/Guides/Readium LCP.md

 ## Handling `LCPError`

 The APIs may fail with an `LCPError`.
 These errors **must** be displayed to the user with a suitable message.

-LCPError implements ﻿LocalizedError, enabling you to retrieve a user-friendly message.
-It's advised to customize the LCP localized strings in your app for translation.
-These strings can be found at Sources/LCP/Resources/en.lproj/Localizable.strings.

 `LCPError` implements `LocalizedError`, enabling you to retrieve a user-friendly message.
 It's recommended to override the LCP localized strings in your app to translate them.
 These strings can be found at [Sources/LCP/Resources/en.lproj/Localizable.strings](https://github.com/readium/swift-toolkit/blob/main/Sources/LCP/Resources/en.lproj/Localizable.strings).